sonatype/nexus-maven-plugins/README.md

 ## Issue tracking

-Please use Sonatype JIRA to report issues (Component: Nexus Maven Plugins) and *please specify plugin version you use and Maven version you use it with*.
+Please use Sonatype JIRA to report issues (Component: Build Tooling) and *please specify plugin version you use and Maven version you use it with*.

 https://issues.sonatype.org/browse/NEXUS